-Kamala Harris and JD Vance have yet to agree on terms for a VP debate
+Kamala Harris and JD Vance have talked, but they’re yet to agree on terms for a VP debate

 FILE - This combo image shows Republican vice presidential candidate Sen. JD Vance, R-Ohio, left, Nov.
 1, 2022 and Vice President Kamala Harris, right, Oct.
 7, 2020.
 (AP Photo)

-WASHINGTON (AP) — Vice President Kamala Harris and Sen. JD Vance, the new Republican vice presidential nominee, have yet to agree on terms to participate in a debate, according to three people familiar with the matter.
+WASHINGTON (AP) — Vice President Kamala Harris and Republican JD Vance on Tuesday had their first chat since the Ohio senator became the GOP vice presidential nominee, but the two sides are still working on terms for participating in a debate, according to three people familiar with the matter.

 Harris has agreed to a debate on CBS News on either July 23 or Aug.
 13. Two months ago, former President Donald Trump agreed to those same dates, or one later in the calendar, on behalf of his then-unidentified running mate — but for a debate on Fox News, which Biden’s team has indicated it would reject.